-Customize functionality for your own team or build a beautiful bot to share with the world.
+Customize functionality for your own workspace or build a beautiful bot to share with the world.
 Provide your ingenious integrations with a suitably configurable container.
 Build a Slack app.

 What your apps do is up to you — maybe it performs one distinct task incredibly well or perhaps it orchestrates a technological concert between individual Slack features and your internal accounting service.